KleinGeard/PDF-Text-Extractor/README.md

 #### batch run folders

-Almost all of the pdf to txt converters already out there limit you to one pdf at a time, meaning if you had several hundred that you wanted to convert it would take hours to do it all manually.
+Almost all of the pdf to txt converters already out there limit you to one pdf at a time, meaning if you had several hundred files it would take hours to do it all manually.

 With PDF-Text-Extractor you can convert entire directories containing as many pdf files as you want.